cihandeniz/articles/yazilar/tasarim-meselesi.md

   - Greglynn form üretici sistem / diagram
     - Meta-tasarım gibi bir şeyden bahsediyor. öyle bir tasarım ki, onun içinde yanlış ya da "istenmeyen" yapılamıyor
+- Depremi bilmiyoruz
+  - But that's ok,
+    - Because we have our designs to embrace the unknowns of the future
+    - Because we have our meta-designs in case designs fail
+    - Because we have our meta-skills in case our meta-designs fail
+    - Because we have our meta-skills in case our meta-skills fail

 ## Potansiyel referanslar ve okumalar